Your attendance helps keep great programs coming to the library. Suggestions, ideas, and feedback are welcome. Please email Nomi.

 Read the book, join us to watch the movie and chat.

-Even if you didn’t read the book, you are welcome to
+Even if you didn’t read the book, you are welcome to join us and watch the movie!

 Bring snacks to share, if you’d like.
 Not required.